Kartikk-26/Full-Stack-Web-Develpment-Traning/README.md

 ➔ **Build Real-World Projects**: Apply what I learn by building projects that simulate real-world applications.
 ➔ **Master Full Stack Development**: Achieve proficiency in both frontend and backend development to become a well-rounded full stack developer.

+---

 ## 🌟 Connect with Me
-Feel free to connect with me on LinkedIn for more updates.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/-kartikjain/) for more updates.

+---

 Thank you for visiting my "Everyday Learning Series: Full Stack Development" repository.
 Let's learn and grow together! 🚀